interledger/rfcs/0029-stream/0029-stream.md

 #### 4.3.2.
 Connection Migration

 If an endpoint supports receiving, then the endpoint MAY change its ILP Address at any point during a connection by sending a `ConnectionNewAddress` frame.
-To ensure the new address is received and acknowledged, implementations MAY choose to send these frames only in ILP Prepare packets, although certain connections may not support this (e.g., a receiver emitting this frame to a non-receiving sender will only be able to propagate this frame in an ILP Fulfill or ILP Reject packet).
+To ensure the new address is received and acknowledged, implementations MAY choose to send these frames only in ILP Prepare packets, although certain connections may not support this (e.g., a receiver emitting this frame to a non-receiving sender will only be able to propagate this frame in an ILP Fulfill or ILP Reject respone packet).

 Senders encountering this frame SHOULD wait for a separate, valid request/response (encrypted with the same shared secret) from the new address to validate the new path.
 STREAM relies upon this authenticated request/response packet flow in lieu of [QUIC's explicit Path Validation](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html#rfc.section.6.7), so implementations SHOULD refrain from sending large numbers of packets or large amounts of data to a new ILP address before validating the path.
 For example, this might help avoid being tricked into participating in a Denial of Service (DoS) attack on a third-party endpoint.